igsor/HDPy/doc/source/puppy_offline.rst

 sensor data is not copied, i.e. they are not included in the Critic's data file, which is very convenient to save disk space.

-Finally, the function :py:func:`puppy_offline_playback` is invoked.
+Finally, the function :py:func:`puppy.offline_playback` is invoked.
 This function replays the offline data such that the Critic sees it as if it was run online in [Webots]_.
 Hence, the Critic is trained as in the simulator.
 Only the data file has to be specified and optionally the